Should You Leave Someone You Love?

 Being alone can be fulfilling.
 Even with a romantic partner, it is possible to feel lonely.
 Analyze your fears about being alone and discover the truth about what might be causing them.
 Are you afraid of your thoughts?
 Boredom?
 Being unloved?
 There may be an underlying cause to work on before leaving someone you love.

-You may feel that separating is the healthiest option for your optimal growth and happiness.
-In this case, moving on can be a process.
+You may feel that separating is the healthiest option for your personal growth and happiness.
+In this case, moving on can be a process that takes an emotional toll.
 However, it is possible to end things with someone you love.
 Studies show that those who choose to move on from a relationship that no longer serves them often find satisfaction and resolution.

-Although it can feel freeing to make the correct choice for yourself, the ending of a relationship can still cause heartache and grief.
+Although it can feel freeing to make the best choice for your life satisfaction, the ending of a relationship can still cause heartache, grief, and hurt feelings.
 Moving away from the previous relationship cycle and starting a new course can be a significant transition.
 Consider reaching out for help from loved ones or a support group.

 Turning to an online or in-person counselor for help can be a convenient way to process breaking up with someone you love.
 They may also be able to assist you with feelings of grief or sadness if you decide to leave the relationship.